isidoraDjokovic/ComtradeAssignment/README.md

     reverse proxy in front of them, so when user access /api/db/hello or /api/external/hello it get routed to proper instance of the application.
 [Issue](#issue)

-*All the tasks were issued and organized with JIRA*
+*All the tasks were issued and organized using a JIRA dashboard*

 ## Introduction